xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WINDOW.MOVE**?(x\_pos, y\_pos, window\_text)

-X\_pos    is the horizontal position to which you want to move the window.
+X\_pos&nbsp;&nbsp;&nbsp;&nbsp;is the horizontal position to which you want to move the window.
 X\_pos is measured in points.
 A point is 1/72nd of an inch.

   - > In Microsoft Excel for Windows, x\_pos is measured from the left
     > edge of your workspace to the left edge of the window.